 (Appr.
 04Mar2021; editorial update 22Sept2021; Rev. Appr.
 04May2023; Rev. Appr.
 07Dec2023; Rev. Appr.
-02May2024)
+02May2024; Rev. Appr.
+05Dec2024)

-Perley Health BOARD GOVERNANCE GUIDE FOR DIRECTORS and the Board Chair carry out annual interviews with all Directors.
+Perley Health BOARD GOVERNANCE GUIDE FOR DIRECTORS Director Interviews Following the circulation of a self-evaluation questionnaire (for individual use only), the Chair of the Governance Committee and the Board Chair carry out annual interviews with all Directors.
 During these interviews, there is discussion about how the Board is performing, any issues of concern and how individual Board members assess their own skills and contributions to the Board.
 Directors are also asked to confirm their intentions regarding how long they intend to serve on the Board.
 Board members and Committee Chairs are also asked to provide any recommendations they may have regarding potential candidates to fill known or anticipated Board vacancies or needs for Adjunct Advisors.
-Candidate Solicitation Based on the gap analysis process and a review of all information gleaned from advertising and interviews, the GRT then develops a potential candidate list by: January/February /March Evaluating any inputs received from candidates who have self-identified as a result of advertising within the local community; Considering the skills and experience of any Adjunct Advisors who may have been recommended for a Board appointment by Committee Chairs as part of the interview process; and Considering the potential suitability of any individuals recommended by current Board members and members of senior management.
-Initial Contact Depending on the circumstances each year, when an appropriate number of potential candidates have been identified, initial contact will be made by e-mail or telephone, followed by more a more detailed message or letter from the Chair of the Governance Committee to: Provide general information on the Board as well as an outline of Directors' responsibilities, time commitments, Perley Health's values etc.; Indicate expected vacancies as well as information on any specific skill set and/or experience the Board is looking for (e.g. legal, accounting, healthcare, military etc.); For new applicants, highlight the existence of Adjunct Advisor positions and the opportunity for candidates to indicate their willingness to accept one of these positions should they not be immediately appointed to the Board; February/March/ April
+Candidate Solicitation Based on the gap analysis process and a review of all information gleaned from advertising and interviews, the GRT then develops a potential candidate list by: Evaluating any inputs received from candidates who have self-identified as a result of advertising within the local community; Considering the skills and experience of any Adjunct Advisors who may have been recommended for a Board appointment by Committee Chairs as part of the interview process; and Considering the potential suitability of any individuals recommended by current Board members and members of senior management.
+January/February /March Initial Contact Depending on the circumstances each year, when an appropriate number of potential candidates have been identified, initial contact will be made by e-mail or telephone, followed by more a more detailed message or letter from the Chair of the Governance Committee to: Provide general information on the Board as well as an outline of Directors' responsibilities, time commitments, Perley Health's values etc.; Indicate expected vacancies as well as information on any specific skill set and/or experience the Board is looking for (e.g. legal, accounting, healthcare, military etc.); For new applicants, highlight the existence of Adjunct Advisor positions and the opportunity for candidates to February/March/ April